 If you are using an older version of Mac OS X, there’s other good software that can backup in a similar way to Time Machine.
 ChronoSync and BitTorent Sync apps can select exactly which folders you want to keep backed up.
 This can be useful if you’re tight on external drive space, or want to keep a “mirror copy” of your main drive rather than a Time Machine style backup.
 ChronoSync and BitTorent Sync can be set to backup the entire system, just your home folder, or a set of specific folders, with the ability to only copy new or modified files.

 The Western Digital 4TB My Book USB external hard drive is a perfect backup option with excellent speed and plenty of room for either incremental Time Machine backups and synced mirror copies.
-If you have a huge library and need to store music videos as well, you might consider the 6TB My Book Thunderbolt Duo which can also run in a 3TB mirrored mode for additional safety when used as your primary library drive.
+If you have a huge library and need to store music videos as well, you might consider the 6TB or 8TB My Book Thunderbolt Duo which can also run in a 3TB or 4TB mirrored mode for additional safety when used as your primary library drive.

 Finally, if you have two or more Macs you want to keep in sync for a “hot backup”, you can use the ChronoSync and BitTorent Sync apps described above to handle the syncing of files between them directly.
 You can connect any two Macs together using a FireWire cable (for fastest speed), and restart one of the systems.
 When you hear the startup chime, hold down the “T” key which will enable Target Disk Mode.
 This allows the Mac’s internal drive to be used as a virtual external FireWire drive for the other Mac it’s connected to.
 You will then see the drive appear on the desktop as an external FireWire drive.
 Then just use your sync app to update the entire volume, or specific music folders as described above.